aws-samples/aws-service-catalog-reference-architectures/emr/README.md

 ### Installion Overview

-1. Download the reference architecture zip file from Github and expand its content into a folder.
+1. Clone the reference architecture from Github and expand its content into a folder.
 2. Contents will include:
     * ./README.md (this file)
     * ./COPYING